©2020 William A. Lasher

 “I’m a farmer, not a fisherman.
 No, I don’t have any fishing nets!”

-Crawling under my horse sounded a bit awkward, and I thought it would be much easier for a Morpurgo – the diminutive Morpurgo could simply dismount, walk underneath his mount, and remain standing up.
+Crawling under my horse sounded awkward, and I thought it would be much easier for a Morpurgo – the diminutive Morpurgo could simply dismount, walk underneath his mount, and remain standing up.

 On the third day of the full moon, Molly and I rode to the Museum of Abnormal Science in Dulwich to meet with Professor Krause and his colleague, Dr. Clayton Ferndale, the curator of the private museum.
 Moonblade and Delone accompanied us.
 It was a two mile ride from Newington to Dulwich, and Molly led the way on a Cleveland Bay stallion named Dawson.
 Our surroundings became more rural the further we rode; there were fewer slums and less horse dung evident on the boardwalk avenue.
 We rode through Dulwich Village, and found the private museum beyond, in a forested area with few residents.
 Krause and Ferndale sat waiting in a carriage at a wrought iron gate with ornate brass skulls atop the balusters.